mantinone/basic-fullstack-guide/README.md

 ## The Walkthrough

+### Step 1: Using a route to render a page.

+In this step, we'll learn a little bit about how to write Express routes, and what a Templating Engine does.

+In Express, a route is a function that responds to a certain url path.

+Pug, our Templating Engine, allows us to write instructions for generating HTML.

-### Step 1: Displaying webpages with JS variables.
+### Step 2: Displaying webpages with JS variables.

 Our first step to understanding how to work with the backend is to understand how Express can pass variables to a template.
 Let's look at some routes, which are functions that tell our server what to do when it receives certain http requests.